Salt Lake Prosecutor Calls for Tougher Penalties for Hate Crimes in Utah

 It’s uncertain what will happen to Thatcher’s version of the bill, which is still being sculpted.
 What is certain is that defendants charged with hate crimes in Utah face tough sentencing enhancements — and in the near future, those enhancements could extend to felonies, too.

 If you or one of your family members was accused of committing a hate crime, you need to take aggressive legal action to defend your rights and your reputation.
-Call a criminal defense attorney at the law offices of Overson Law at (801) 758-2287 to set up a free legal consultation today.
+Call a Salt Lake City criminal defense lawyer at the law offices of Overson Law at (801) 758-2287 to set up a free legal consultation today.
 We will keep your information confidential.